github/github-ospo/release template/SUPPORT.md

 **XXX: REPO MAINTAINERS** Please include one of the following statements file:

-- **THIS PROJECT NAME** is under active development and maintained by GitHub staff **AND THE COMMUNITY**.
+- **THIS PROJECT NAME** is under active development and maintained by <COMPANY_NAME> staff **AND THE COMMUNITY**.
 We will do our best to respond to support, feature requests, and community questions in a timely manner.
-- **THIS PROJECT NAME** is not actively developed but is maintained by GitHub staff **AND THE COMMUNITY**.
+- **THIS PROJECT NAME** is not actively developed but is maintained by <COMPANY_NAME> staff **AND THE COMMUNITY**.
 We will do our best to respond to support and community questions in a timely manner.
-- **THIS PROJECT NAME** is no longer supported or maintained by GitHub staff.
+- **THIS PROJECT NAME** is no longer supported or maintained by <COMPANY_NAME> staff.
 We will not respond to support or community questions.
 - **THIS PROJECT NAME** is archived and deprecated.
 As an unsupported project, feel free to fork.

-## GitHub Support Policy
+## <COMPANY_NAME> Support Policy

 Support for this project is limited to the resources listed above.